robincoenen/Studio-Major/01_MET/MET_Qual/02_Direction_Blind-watches-make/readme.md

 ## Questions
 What would be an interesting (and conceptional fitting) crossrefence?
-Which medium would transports the wanted poetic feeling best ?
+Which medium would transports the wanted poetic feeling best?